 A mensch is a person of integrity and honor.
 Mensching is like volunteering.
 We get ourselves out of the way and do something for somebody else.

-And mensching doesn’t have to be a never-ending commitment to one thing.
-Checking in on a neighbor, picking up a piece of paper on the sidewalk, and even waiting an extra moment to hold the door open for someone, especially when you’re in a hurry, is volunteering your time, energy, and attention to someone or something outside of yourself.
-Even the smallest act can be uplifting.
+Mensching doesn’t have to be a never-ending commitment to one thing.
+Checking in on a neighbor, picking up a piece of paper on the sidewalk, and even waiting an extra moment to hold the door open for someone, especially when you’re in a hurry, is volunteering.
+You’re giving time, energy, and attention to someone or something outside of yourself.
+Even the smallest gesture can be uplifting.

-But whether life hands us more unexpected challenges or not, the quality of our next year will be determined by how intentional we are in keeping our attention on ourselves.
+Whether life hands us more unexpected challenges or not, the quality of our next year will be determined by how intentional we are in keeping our attention on managing ourselves in healthy ways.

 We can make the world a better place — we can help, and we can serve.